Meredith Hatton, Solicitor and Principal of Meredith Hatton & Associates

 Whilst in London Sarah enjoyed the challenge of working on exciting projects such as the regeneration of Silverton Quays for the London Development Agency, the installation of the electricity network servicing the London Olympics site for EDF Energy and the sale and leaseback refinancing of a portfolio of hotels for the Accor Hotels Group.

 In 2008 Sarah returned to Australia where she worked in Sydney whilst completing further studies.
 Since 2010 Sarah has been dual qualified and able to practice in both England & Wales and NSW.

 Sarah continues to focus on property work (commercial and residential sales and purchases, general and retail leasing) and has broadened her experience to include estate planning, estate litigation, local government and general litigation work.

 Kate has been working within the legal profession since 1994, starting out in information technology supporting large scale legal teams in inquiries and commissions.
 In this role Kate was also involved in the first live broadcast of legal proceedings and the first fully paperless hearing in Australia.

 Since 2003 Kate has worked in the Southern Highlands in the capacity as a para-legal, predominantly in family law and property matters.
 After being admitted as a Solicitor in 2012, Kate continued to concentrate on family law and in 2016 completed a Master of Laws (Applied Law).

 In addition to private practice, Kate is an adjunct lecturer with the College of Law where she teaches students completing their Graduate Diploma of Legal Practice.

 In her private life Kate is a keen long-distance runner and volunteer at local horse trial events.

-With a wealth of skills and many collective years of legal practice to our credit, when you come to us, you can be sure that you are getting the best advice possible.
+With a wealth of skills and over 85 collective years of legal practice to our credit, when you come to us, you can be sure that you are getting the best advice possible.